What Goes Under Cedar Shingles?

 Along with unmatched natural aesthetics, cedar shingles offer a range of advantages, including improved energy efficiency, durability and natural resistance.

-Despite its superior appearance and performance, cedar shingles still rely on proper roof underlayment and installation techniques to guarantee lasting home protection, appeal and longevity.
+Despite its superior appearance and performance, you mind wonder what goes under shingles.
+Cedar shingles still rely on proper roof underlayment and installation techniques to guarantee lasting home protection, appeal and longevity.

 Cedar shakes and shingles are known for their outstanding natural beauty and exceptional long-term functionality.
 But the lasting effectiveness of your cedar roof will largely be determined by what type of underlayment is installed under the cedar shingles.